StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 **Note:** This step requires the attention of the administrator, i.e. user input during execution is requested.

 #### Install GCC, hadolint & tidy
 It is recommended by _Brew_, that GCC is installed on the server.
 Moreover, the pipleine requires to check Docker-Files and .html-files prior to their deyployment.
-Consequently, linters for Dockerfiles and .html-files must be installed on the web server.
+Checking the files for semantic errors and non-functional requirements is also called _linting_.
+Consequently, _linters_ for Dockerfiles and .html-files must be installed on the web server.
 These tasks are wrapped up by

 `$ make install`

-Checking the files for semantic errors and non-functional requirements is also called _linting_.
 Two linters are deployed on the machine: The linter for Docker-files is _hadolint_ & The linter for html-files is _tidy_.
-#### Install tidy - A linter for html-Files
+**Note:** This step requires the attention of the administrator, i.e. user input during execution may be requested because packages might be out-of-date.
+Successfull execution of this procedure exits with `Toolchain is installed.`.
+**Note:** It is recommended to run `make test` to check if installation has been successfull.
+If this command does not exit with `Toolchain is ready.`, errors must be fixed before the next step.

+#### Manual Creation & Linting of the Docker-Image
+To create the Docker-Image, enable execution of _build_docker_image.sh_,

+`$ chmod u+x build_docker_image.sh`

+and

+`$ ./build_docker_image.sh`

 #### Install Jenkins - The Continuous Integration / Continuous Deployment Tool

 ## Pipeline Components